nbear3/Dolphin-Updater/README.md

 7zip is now packaged with this program: http://www.7-zip.org/

-Source code has been compiled using PyInstaller and InnoSetup 5
+Source code has been compiled using PyInstaller and InnoSetup 5 (bat file is provided to compile easily)